Impact

 Risk and Exploitability

-The overall CVSS score is high, but the EPSS score is reported as less than 1%, indicating a low probability of currently observed exploitation.
-Nevertheless, because the exploit requires a local or prior compromise of the renderer process, the attack surface is limited yet serious for systems that allow untrusted content to be rendered.
+The CVSS score of 4.7 indicates a moderate severity, yet the EPSS score is less than 1%, indicating a low probability of observed exploitation.
 The vulnerability is not listed in the CISA KEV catalog, which further suggests that no known public exploits exist at the time of this analysis.
 Attackers would need to bundle this flaw with another vulnerability or social‑engineering technique to first compromise the renderer, after which arbitrary script or HTML injection becomes possible.

 OpenCVE Enrichment